Vijayvkb007/Vijayvkb007/README.md

 # Hi there, I'm Vijay
-## I'm an undergraduate in Artificial Intelligence at NITK.
 ## I'm passionate about learning and building projects in artificial intelligence, machine learning, and data science. 💻

 ### A little more about me: